pvcraven/2020-destinations/source/kate1/index.rst

 ^^^^^^^
 Hiking or riding on **trails** is the most popular land-based activity in the park.
 There is a large looped trail around the lake that is approximately 4 miles.
 There are other, smaller trails that make up another 2 or so miles, all of the paths are gravel or rough dirt.
 Hikers and mountain bikers are very fond of these trails and can often be seen traveling them.
 The trails can be seen on the map above.

+Due to the immense amounts of wildlife found in the park, **bird watching** is a common occurence, especially with the elder folk.
+There are other **wildlife viewing** services and pamphlets as well.
+Within one mile from Lake Ahquabi is a nature center.

 In Water